Vapor-Phase Granular Activated Carbon Adsorption

 All spent carbon eventually needs to be disposed in landfills or regenerated.
 There are few regeneration facilities.

-The carbon used for some contaminants (e.g., metals) may not be regenerated.
+The carbon used for some contaminants (e.g., metals) can not be regenerated.

 Spent carbon transport may require hazardous waste handling.